Surfside, California: Miscellanea

 The U.S. Postal Service does not deliver mail to the houses in Surfside.
 However, there is a full-service post office inside of the colony.
 Each house has a post office box there.

 Surfside consists of three rows of houses, called the A, B, and C rows.
 The A row is on the sand; the C row is adjacent Pacific Coast Highway.
 There is a short road entering the colony from Pacific Coast Highway called Phillips Street.
 House addresses are designated by a letter and a number.
 For example, "1 A" is the first house on the sand at the southern end of the colony.
 This sometimes creates a confusion when a physical street address is required.

 The U.S. Postal Service lists their address within the colony as 89 B Surfside Avenue.
 A and B row homes have a Surfside Avenue address.
 C row homes have a Pacific Avenue address.
 Pacific is the street that runs from the southeast exit of the colony through neighboring Sunset Beach.

 Notable people

 Bradley Nowell lived in this gated community while being a successful lead singer for the reggae rock and punk band Sublime.
 After his death in 1996, he was cremated and his ashes were spread over the water.

+Former U.S. Representative for California's 45th district, Republican Michelle Steel, was a resident of the community.